Ramblurr/precis-unicode-dataset/README.md

 A review of RFC 5892, its [[errata]](#RFC5892-ERRATA), and the update in [[RFC 8753]](#RFC8753) do not shed any light on the mystery.

+**Resolution**

-**Resolution**: Override the algorithmic derivation to force DISALLOWED
+Override the algorithmic derivation to force DISALLOWED

 The DISALLOWED resolution is supported by two key factors: